cmpsc-481-s22-m1/CASTanet/README.md

 * Number of parameters for a given function in a Python file (and total in directory)
 * If a function has a docstring
-* Number of import statements in a Python fil
+* Number of import statements in a Python file
 (and total in directory)
 * Number of assignment statements in a Python file (and total in directory)